-- 3 Click the name of the deployment package you want to use, then save the package to the local drive of the device or run it from the ZENworks Server. - 4 If you downloaded the package, launch the package on the device.
+- 3 Click the required deployment package you want to use, then save the package to the local drive of the device or run it from the ZENworks Server. - 4 If you downloaded the package, launch the package on the device.

-For information about the options you can use with the package, see Package Options for Windows, Linux, and Macintosh (page 116).
+For information about the options you can use with the package, see Package Options for Windows, Linux, and Macintosh (page 130).